JonOwenWilliams/JailHouseRock/README.md

 ![screen shot of the lineup layout](assets/screenshots/lineup-img.png)

+***The lineup page will be updated every year with all the bands people wnat to see along with the new dates and times.***

 ## The signup page

 I have added a large image for the background that sticks with the themes of the site.
 The form itself is placed in the center of the page and contains a first and last name field and an email field all of which are required to be filled, the form also includes 2 text boxes of different sizes a checkbox section, and finally a submit button. underneath the form is a paragraph element that explains what you will receive by submitting this form.
+The signup page is also used to find out who our target audience want to see next year.

 ![screenshot of the signup form page](assets/screenshots/signupform-img.png)